shristituladhar/powerbi-project/data-survey-analysis/README.md

 # Data Professional Survey Analysis (Power BI)

-This Power BI dashboard analyzes survey data from data professionals around the world.
+This Power BI dashboard analyzes survey data from data professionals worldwide.
 It explores patterns in job titles, salary trends, work/life balance, tool preferences, and perceived difficulty in breaking into the data industry.

 ---